-We show that the above proof-labeling scheme is error-sensitive.
-Let us assume that $k\geq 1$ nodes reject with some certificate function $c$.
+\emph{Edge deletion.} Let us fix some some certificate function $c$, and let us assume that $k\geq 1$ nodes reject with certificate~$c$.
 We perform the same decomposition as in the proof of Theorem~\ref{theo:STlogn}, removing from $G$ and $\ell$ the edges whose two extremities are rejecting.
 We obtain a labeled graph $(G',\ell')$.
-Let $C$ be a connected component of $G'$.
-Let us run the verifier on $(C,\ell'_C)$ with the same certificate function, and let $k_C$ be the number of rejecting nodes in $C$.
-As before the number of rejecting node in the whole graph can only decrease from $(G,\ell)$ to $(G',\ell')$, thus $\sum_C k_C \leq k$.
+Let $C$ be a connected component of $G'$, and let us run the verifier on $(C,\ell'_C)$ with the same certificate function.
+Let $k_C$ be the number of rejecting nodes in $C$.
+As argued in the proof of Theorem~\ref{theo:STlogn}, the number of rejecting nodes in the whole graph can only decrease from $(G,\ell)$ to $(G',\ell')$.
+Therefore, $\sum_C k_C \leq k$.

-Consider a node that is rejecting, it can be rejecting either because the certificate of a round $i$ is not correct (\emph{eg} a spanning tree is broken, or condition (3) does not hold), or because the consistency conditions between the rounds (conditions (1), (2) and (4)) are not fulfilled.

-We claim that, because of the decomposition step, the only cases for which a node rejects are the ones were, either it has no parent in one of the trees and is not identified as the root (it does not have the correct root-ID or distance), or it is the correct root but it does not have the edge that is announced in the certificate.

-We can use the same line of argument as the proof of Theorem~\ref{theo:STlogn}: if another type error exists, then there exists an edge such that both endpoints will witness the error, and then such an edge cannot exist in $(C,\ell_C)$ because it would have been removed when doing the decomposition.
+Let us consider a node that is rejecting in $(C,\ell'_C)$.
+We claim that the only cases for which a node rejects are (1)~it is not a root in one of the trees encoded in the certificates, but there are inconsistencies with its parent (i.e., no parent, or incorrect root-ID, or incorrect distance counter), or (2)~it is the root in one of the trees encoded in the certificates, but it is not incident to the edge announced in the certificate.
+This is because, using the same line of arguments as the proof of Theorem~\ref{theo:STlogn}, if another case of rejection would exist, then there would be an edge whose both endpoints reject, but such an edge cannot exist in $(C,\ell_C)$, by construction (these edges have precisely be removed when doing the decomposition).

-We will now consider a relaxed version of Bor\r{u}vka algorithm that we call \emph{lazy} Bor\r{u}vka.
-This algorithm does not produce an MST in general.